vpaliy/merklelib/README.md

         └── 26325a546fbbb0238cb2fb3e9266b81084f74de0c37dc9cf67fd1f49b3b1c6c8
 ```

-You can also export the output above as an image.
+You can also export the output above as an image or a JSON file.
 This is how you'd do it:

 ```python